jwiseman37/DemoUefTool/README.md

 types and see the same.

 ## Is it Running?
-Hit https://mylearn.int.bbpd.io:8092 in your browser
+Hit https://mylearn.int.bbpd.io:8092 in your browser.